lowlighter/metrics/.github/readme/partials/introduction.md

 Generate metrics that can be embedded everywhere, including your GitHub profile readme!
-For users, organizations, and even repositories!
+Supports users, organizations, and even repositories!

 <table>
   <tr>